EnigmaCurry/d.rymcg.tech/tiddlywiki/README.md

 make ssh-keygen
 ```

-This will create new SSH keys and store them in the a volume.
-The SSH
+This will create new SSH keys and store them in a volume for the
-public key will be printed to the screen, which you will need to copy
+service.
+The SSH public key will be printed to the screen, which you
-and paste into the deploy key setting of the remote git repository.
+will need to copy and paste into the deploy key setting of the remote
+git repository.

 ### Create a backup git repository